 The children use this area in small groups and all get an opportunity to work outdoors throughout the week.
 It is not a free flow system like some of the children will have been used to in Nursery.

 If you are a new family to Dalton School, a letter has been sent out in the post with a time on for you to come into school on Tuesday 5th September to meet with your class teacher and share information about your child.

 Take a look at what your child will be expected to wear in Reception and what they will need.

-Did you know that Mrs Beaumont runs the fabulous 'Dalton Tots Group' on a Tuesday Morning 9-11am in the Main Hall?
+Did you know that we run the fabulous 'Dalton Tots Group' on a Tuesday Morning 9-11am in the Main Hall?
 Pop along if you have a child under 4.
 It is a chance to meet other families, as well as getting involved in some great little activities.
-Did you know that Mrs Beaumont runs the fabulous 'Dalton Tots Group' on a Tuesday Morning 9-11am in the Main Hall?
+Did you know that we run the fabulous 'Dalton Tots Group' on a Tuesday Morning 9-11am in the Main Hall?
 Pop along if you have a child under 4.
 It is a chance to meet other families, as well as getting involved in some great little activities.
-Did you know that Mrs Beaumont runs the fabulous 'Dalton Tots Group' on a Tuesday Morning 9-11am in the Main Hall?
+Did you know that we run the fabulous 'Dalton Tots Group' on a Tuesday Morning 9-11am in the Main Hall?
+Pop along if you have a child under 4.
+It is a chance to meet other families, as well as getting involved in some great little activities.
+Did you know that we run the fabulous 'Dalton Tots Group' on a Tuesday Morning 9-11am in the Main Hall?
 Pop along if you have a child under 4.
 It is a chance to meet other families, as well as getting involved in some great little activities.

-Please note when looking at the holiday dates that Reception children will not start on Tuesday 8th September.
+Please note when looking at the holiday dates, Reception children will not start on Tuesday 6th September.